Considering All-on-4 or All-on-X Dental Implants Overseas?

 Greater accountability

-Legal recourse if something goes wrong
+Legal recourse if complications arise

-Before you choose where to go, ask yourself:
+Before deciding where to go, reflect on:

 “What will I do if something goes wrong?”